-- While preparing gravy and searing sirloin, prepare the noodles according to package instructions.
+- While preparing gravy and searing sirloin, boil the noodles according to package instructions.

 - Add cooking oil to a large skillet set over medium high heat and sear sirloin chunks until well browned and beginning to char slightly.
-Remove from heat and set aside.
+Remove the beef from the skillet and set aside.

-- In a medium sauce pan melt the butter over low heat and sprinkle in flour to form a roux.
-Mix continually to prevent the roux from burning and begins to turn nutty in color, approximately 3 minutes.
-Slowly dribble in beef broth while continuing to stir, ensuring it fully incorporates before additional liquid is added.
-Continue to add liquid until all beef broth, Worcestershire, and soy sauce has been added.
-Add fresh ground pepper and sage leaves to the gravy and let gently simmer for 10 minutes, or until it has thickened enough to coat the back of a spoon.
+- Add fresh ground pepper and sage leaves to the gravy and let gently simmer for 10 minutes, or until it has thickened enough to coat the back of a spoon.
 The sage leaves can be removed.